 - Simulation based on synthetic data.
-To demonstrate the scalability of our techniques and the sensitivity of our algorithms to changes in settings, we consider a large geographic area of 4km by 4km, with signal path-loss values generated using the SPLAT! application for the Longley-Rice [15].
+To demonstrate the scalability of our techniques and the sensitivity of our algorithms to changes in settings, we consider a large geographic area of 4km by 4km, with signal path-loss values generated using the SPLAT! application for the Longley-Rice [20].
 We use the noise in the sensor measurements (measured independently) to generate the required JPDs.
 We assume observations to be conditionally independent, thus representing the JPDs as set of probability distributions, one for each sensor and intruder configuration pair.
 Unless otherwise stated, for this large-scale platform, we use 100m x 100m grid cells giving 1600 potential locations, randomly deploy a transmitter at the height of 30m at a random power between 27-33 dBm which corresponds to roughly 250-750m of transmission range.
 We randomly deploy 100 spectrum sensors in the area. - Indoor Data.
-We use publicly available data [16], which deploys transmitters and receivers at 44 locations at an indoor building of an area of $14m \times 14m$.
+We use publicly available data [21], which deploys transmitters and receivers at 44 locations at an indoor building of an area of $14m \times 14m$.
 Here, we use 1m x 1m grid cells, thus giving us a total of 196 potential locations and hypotheses.
-The transmitters transmit at a frequency of 2.4GHz. - Outdoor Testbed.
-Finally, to evaluate our techniques in a more practical outdoor setting, we deploy our own testbed in a parking area of dimension $10m \times 10m$.
-Each grid cell has size of 1m x 1m.
+The transmitters transmit at a frequency of 2.4GHz, with a transmit power of 10mW, and antenna gains of 1.1 dBi. - Outdoor Testbed.
+Finally, to evaluate our techniques in a more practical outdoor setting, we deploy our own testbed in a parking area of dimension $32m \times 32m^2$.
+Each grid cell has size of 3.2m x 3.2m, thus giving us a total of 100 grid cells.
 We place a total of 18 sensors on the ground.
 The sensors consist of single-board computers such as Raspberry Pi's and Odroid-C2's connected to an RTL-SDR dongle.
-The RTL-SDRs use dipole antennas.
-We collect raw Inphase-Quadrature (I/Q) samples from the RTL-SDRs [17], while transmitting data using a USRP-based transmitter from each grid cell at a height of 1.5m.
-We perform FFT on the I/Q samples with a bin size of 256 samples to get the signal power values, and then utilize the mean and standard deviation of the power reported for each of the sensors.
+The